 How Accurate is the Study?

 Some people may ask how closely related rats and humans are.
-Since their bodies are smaller, wouldn’t they be more affected from the secondhand smoke?
+Since their bodies are smaller, wouldn’t they be more affected by the secondhand smoke?

 Surprisingly, the study is a good indication of what can happen in the human body.
 Rats and humans are similar in how they respond to secondhand tobacco smoke.
 This means that the response of rat arteries to marijuana smoke mirrors how humans will handle it.